Skip to main content

 Which company has more employees?

-AutoGen has approximately 1-50 employees, while Cursor has approximately 50.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+AutoGen has about 1-50 employees; Cursor has about 50.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are AutoGen and Cursor competitors?